 For years, KJ Dell’Antonia was the editor of the popular New York Times parenting blog, Motherlode.
-In her professional life, and in her personal life as a mother of four kids ages 12 to 17, she kept returning to the same question: Why aren’t we parents happier?
-That question, and the answers she found, are at the center of her new book, How to Be a Happier Parent, where she covers parenting pain points like chores, mornings, screen time, and more.
+In her professional life and in her personal life as a mother of four kids ages 12 to 17, she kept returning to the same question: Why aren’t we parents happier?
+That question, and the answers she found, are at the center of her new book, How to Be a Happier Parent, in which she covers parenting pain points like chores, mornings, screen time, and more.

 Q: I want to start by saying How to Be a Happier Parent is a brilliant book.
 What was the impetus for the book?

 Dell’Antonia: It was this funny combination of writing about the world of family and reading essays by people who felt very frantic and anxious.
 I have four kids.
 When I started at Motherlode [at the New York Times], the oldest was 10.
 The most recent addition to the family had only been around for a couple of years—we adopted our second-youngest child when she was four.
 We were really in the thick of that sort of running and trying to figure out how we’re going to make dinner, and how they can all play one sport—forget it if they wanted to play more than one sport, which some did.

 I wanted to write about it.
 I thought about the things I could do to make parenting more fun.
 But I was looking at lists, and I’m like, “I don’t want to do fun things.
 I hate fun things.
 I don’t want to do anything else; I just want the things I’m doing to suck less.”

 It was the book that I wanted to read and also the book that I wanted to write.

 Q: What are some of the things that you tried that worked and didn’t work?

 Dell’Antonia: At our house, we really keep coming back to the chore thing.
 The first is that you want them to clear their dishes.
 The second is that it would be nice if you didn’t have to nag them and remind them every single time.